The International Investigations Review: India

-A company is at liberty to decide whether or not to conduct an internal investigation and the same is neither mandatory under Indian law nor is it regulated by any legislation.
-However, a corporate entity, in order to fulfil its statutory or regulatory obligation under the Sexual Harassment of Women (Prevention, Prohibition and Redressal) Act 2013, Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations 2015 and the provisions relating to internal controls and audits in Companies Act 2013, may choose to conduct an internal investigation in compliance with its legal and regulatory requirements.
+A company is at liberty to decide whether or not to conduct an internal investigation and this is neither mandatory nor is it specifically regulated under Indian law.
+However, a corporate entity, to fulfil its statutory or regulatory obligations under the Sexual Harassment of Women (Prevention, Prohibition and Redressal) Act 2013, the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations 2015 (the SEBI Listing Regulations) and the provisions relating to internal controls and audits in the Companies Act 2013, may choose to conduct an internal investigation.

-There is no legal framework to regulate the conduct of internal investigations.
-As such, the companies and external counsel engaged for conducting the internal investigation are at liberty to determine the procedure for the same.
-Such investigations may involve either document review or witness interviews or both.
+There is no legal framework regulating the conduct of internal investigations.
+As such, the companies and external counsel engaged to conduct the internal investigation are at liberty to determine the procedure used.
+Such investigations may involve either document reviews or witness interviews or both.
 Further, there is no prescribed procedure for conducting the witness interview of an employee and there is no legal requirement that mandates an employee to have legal representation at the interview.
 On rare occasions, employees (especially senior management) or other key managerial personnel do insist on the presence of their own lawyer.
 That being said, companies usually engage external counsel to conduct investigations with the protection of attorney–client privilege.

-Companies generally engage external counsels to conduct internal investigations, keeping in mind the aspect of preserving privilege over the work product generated during the investigation.
+Companies generally engage external counsels to conduct internal investigations, to ensure that privilege over the work product generated during the investigation is preserved.
 Even though attorney–client or work product privileges can be asserted in internal investigations, this privilege can be waived by the company in cases where it may disclose the findings and supporting material to law enforcement agencies.
 While this remains judicially untested, disclosure of investigation findings or material to law enforcement is likely to be considered to be a waiver of privilege.

-Whistle-blower complaints to government authorities and corporates in India have been on the rise in recent years.
-However, despite the increase in instances of whistle-blower complaints in recent times, no incentives are provided to the whistle-blowers under the legislative framework to come forward and 'red flag' issues.
+There has been a steady increase in whistle-blower complaints to government authorities and corporates in India in recent years.
+However, despite this increase, no incentives to come forward and 'red-flag' issues are provided to whistle-blowers under the legislative framework.

-The Whistle Blowers Protection Act 2014 (WPA 2014) is a statute seeking to regulate receipt, disclosure and protection of whistle-blowers.
-While the WPA 2014 has indeed been passed by the parliament, it is yet to be notified and therefore has not been implemented or operationalised into law in India.
+The Whistle Blowers Protection Act 2014 (the WPA 2014) is a statute seeking to regulate receipt, disclosure and protection of whistle-blowers.
+While the WPA 2014 has indeed been passed by the parliament, it is yet to be notified and therefore has not been implemented or rendered operational in law in India.